Phoenix’s historic Union Station is for sale.

 The property went on the market on Monday, according to Bob Young, of the commercial real estate agency CBRE.

 Sprint Communications, which has owned Union Station since 2004, tapped CBRE to be its sole agent.
 No price is listed, but the agency is offering “qualified investors the opportunity to purchase fee interest” in the property.

 The area surrounding Union Station is downtrodden, although it is not far from the bustling and expanding hub of downtown Phoenix.
 It is bounded by South Seventh and Third avenues, just south of West Jackson Street and the Fourth Avenue and Madison Street jails.

-In 2020, the Maricopa County Assessor’s Office valued the property’s full cash value at nearly $4.3 million.
+For the year 2020, the Maricopa County Assessor’s Office valued the property’s full cash value at nearly $4.3 million.
 That value has climbed noticeably in recent years.
 In 2016, the assessor’s office determined it was worth $1.04 million.